 Intended outcome Success criteria Gaps in learning from lockdown have been identified and are being addressed throughout school.
-KS1/KS2 outcomes show that % children are meeting expected standards by 2024 - 2025.
+KS1/KS2 outcomes show a significant amount of PP children are meeting expected standards by 2024 - 2025.
 Skilled support staff who are up to date with current good practice.
+We have employed a HLTA and 2 new TAs to support disadvantaged/SEND children throughout school.
 Support staff are meeting appraisal targets and have gathered evidence to show their children's accelerated progress.
 Targeted use of support SEND staff.
 Disadvantaged SEND children are making expected progress and meeting individual targets.
 The Safeguarding/ Deputy Head to lead the Families team in school to support children and their families.
 Data from student voice, student and parent surveys and teacher observations.